14,942 Shares in Northern Trust Co. (NASDAQ:NTRS) Bought by Graham Capital Management L.P.

-Graham Capital Management L.P. bought a new position in Northern Trust Co.
-(NASDAQ:NTRS – Free Report) during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm bought 14,942 shares of the asset manager’s stock, valued at approximately $1,038,000.
+Graham Capital Management L.P. acquired a new position in shares of Northern Trust Co.
+(NASDAQ:NTRS – Free Report) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund acquired 14,942 shares of the asset manager’s stock, valued at approximately $1,038,000.

-Several other institutional investors have also recently bought and sold shares of NTRS.
-Vontobel Holding Ltd. raised its holdings in Northern Trust by 2.4% in the 1st quarter.
-Vontobel Holding Ltd. now owns 5,921 shares of the asset manager’s stock worth $715,000 after acquiring an additional 140 shares during the period.
+Several other institutional investors and hedge funds also recently made changes to their positions in NTRS.
+Vontobel Holding Ltd. increased its holdings in shares of Northern Trust by 2.4% during the 1st quarter.
+Vontobel Holding Ltd. now owns 5,921 shares of the asset manager’s stock worth $715,000 after purchasing an additional 140 shares during the period.
 Allianz Asset Management GmbH increased its holdings in shares of Northern Trust by 26.4% during the 1st quarter.
 Allianz Asset Management GmbH now owns 12,985 shares of the asset manager’s stock worth $1,512,000 after purchasing an additional 2,716 shares during the period.
 Prudential PLC bought a new position in shares of Northern Trust during the 1st quarter worth about $548,000.
 Vanguard Group Inc. increased its holdings in shares of Northern Trust by 2.1% during the 1st quarter.
 Vanguard Group Inc. now owns 22,711,584 shares of the asset manager’s stock worth $2,644,763,000 after purchasing an additional 457,748 shares during the period.
 Finally, Zions Bancorporation N.A. increased its holdings in shares of Northern Trust by 271.7% during the 1st quarter.
 Zions Bancorporation N.A. now owns 918 shares of the asset manager’s stock worth $107,000 after purchasing an additional 671 shares during the period.
 Institutional investors own 81.64% of the company’s stock.

 Insider Transactions at Northern Trust